ptahdunbar/yarrfiles/README.md

 ## Configration

-- Yarrfiles is completely controled by your shell configuration file (bashrc or zshrc).
+- Yarrfiles can be configured by your shell configuration file (bashrc or zshrc).

 ### Configuration Options
 - `YARRF_THEME`